freight-trust/infraops/besu-terraform/README.md

 # Terraform

 The following repo has example reference implementations of private networks on AWS and Azure.
-This is intended to get developers and ops people familiar with how to run a private ethereum network and understand the concepts involved.

 Provisiong Besu on all nodes in these examples uses our [Ansible Galaxy role](https://galaxy.ansible.com/pegasyseng/hyperledger_besu).
 This makes it easy to upgrade, perform maintenance etc.